LuxuryRecovery

 Where genuine eating-disorder residential meets luxury, the key features include: dietitians who are part of the clinical team (not outside consultants), supervised meals built into the treatment plan, medical staff trained in eating-disorder specifics (electrolyte monitoring, refeeding safety, bone density), and therapists credentialed in eating-disorder methods (CBT-E, family-based treatment for younger clients, IFS for the relational layer).

-Eating disorders — a calm luxury rehab setting
+Eating disorders luxury residential setting

 For families looking at residential for an eating disorder, the best move is usually to look at specialized eating-disorder programs rather than general luxury residential.
 A small number of luxury programs offer genuine eating-disorder care; the rest treat it as a side feature.
 Verify before admission with specific questions about staffing and how meals are handled.